Introduction to Ḥadīth

 The Prophet ﷺ is the broad subject matter.1

-According to ʿAllāmah Kirmānī, it is to attain success in both this world and the hereafter.
+According to ʿAllāmah Kirmānī, the aim is to attain success in both this world and the Hereafter.

 In terms of ranking, first comes the Qurʾān and then the ḥadīth.